Cycle along Europe's most beautiful canal and stay in outstanding hotels 3*** and 4****.

 Via the bridge over the river Orb you reach the 7 locks at Fonséranes.
 Continue your ride along the canal, past the Celtic oppidum of Ensérune and an imposing Gothic church in Capestang.
 You continue on little roads and paths through the vineyards to Narbonne.

 Visit the old town of Narbonne and its famous ancient monuments like the archbishop’s palace and the Gothic cathedral.
-Then you ride along the Canal de la Robine and on little roads to the Canal du Midi, which leads you to the little village of Homps, or a little bit further on to La Redorte.
+Then you ride along the Canal de la Robine and on little roads to the Canal du Midi, which leads you to the little village of Homps, or a little bit further on to La Redorte or Olonzac.

 Today you continue to follow the Canal du Midi until you reach the fascinating, historical city of Carcassonne, the famous medieval walled town with its 2 circular walls and a huge medieval fortress, the largest one in Europe (World Heritage Site).